James Kennedy’s GF, Raquel Leviss, Shows Off Relationship Amidst Claims He Cheated With GG And Ellie

 As previously reported by the Inquisitr, Lala Kent, who describes James as one of her best friends, didn’t give a yes or no answer when questioned during a media interview in December, 2016, about whether she believed James cheated on Raquel.
 Lala said that she didn’t want to get involved in James’ relationship but did say that Raquel was being very trusting and chill about the cheating claims.

-In an interview with the Buttered Pop podcast in February, GG claimed that Raquel knows that James cheats on her but tolerates it.
+In an interview with the Buttered Pop podcast in February, GG claimed that Raquel knows that James cheats on her, but tolerates it.
 GG implied that Raquel does so because she wants to get on the show.

 “She f**king knew!
 99% of our clientele at SUR are fans.
 Most people know about the show.
 She knew about it.
 Ellie said that when she first went there, she was taking pictures with everybody, like asking Lisa [Vanderpump] for pictures.
 So, she is not as innocent as she seems, and she knew that James had cheated on her before, taken him back.
 He could hook up with a girl right in front of her [and] she would stay with him.
 She does not give a f**k…And no offense, she’s dumb as rocks.”

-A preview released a few days ago of tonight’s part 1 of the season 5 Vanderpump Rules reunion show shows host Andy Cohen asking the cast if any of them believe that James Kennedy didn’t sleep with Ellie and GG.
+A preview released a few days ago of tonight’s part 1 of the Season 5 Vanderpump Rules reunion show shows host Andy Cohen asking the cast if any of them believe that James Kennedy didn’t sleep with Ellie and GG.
 After no one sticks up for James, James proclaims that he loves Raquel Leviss more than anything in the world and that he could care less what the others think.
 James also says that he’s never been in a happier relationship in his life, which prompts Andy to ask about his past relationship with Kristen Doute.
 When Jax Taylor claims that James only dated Kristen to get on the show, James points out he was going to be on the show anyways because he was going to move in with Kristen’s ex, Tom Sandoval, a move that ended up not happening because of their subsequent relationship.

 [Featured Image by Tommaso Boddi/Getty Images for Timberland]